perlrdf/p5-test-fitesque-rdf/README.md

 Then, two test fixtures are declared.
-The RDF class of the test fixture is used to denote identify the Perl class containing the implementations, through the `test:handler` predicate which is the concrete class name.
+The RDF class of the test fixture is used to denote identify the Perl class containing the implementations, through the `deps:test-requirement` predicate which is the concrete class name.
 The `test:script` predicate is used to name the function within that class.